chadmcrowell/killercoda-scenarios/cka/modify-cluster-dns/step1.md

-Change the service cluster IP range that's given to each service to 100.96.0.0/12.
+Change the service cluster IP range (serviceCIDR) that's given to each service to 100.96.0.0/12 so the API server hands out the new range before we recreate the cluster services.

 > HINT: Modify the kubernetes API server pod YAML